Your web browser is outdated and may be insecure

 A conversation with Learning Disability Nurses

 What is it like working as a learning disability nurse?
 And what do such nurses do?
-Watch this recording of a panel of learning disability nurses discussing these questions and more at RCN Scotland HQ in Edinburgh.
+Watch a panel of learning disability nurses discussing these questions and more.

 Celebrating Learning Disability Nursing